Tamarakro/bookCartz/README.md

 GENERAL(baseUrl = "/api/v1/book")
   1. findBookByGenre(baseUrl/genre) : This endpoint allows both users and admins to check for books according to their genre.(Get Mapping)
-  2. findAllBooks(baseUrl) : This endpoints allows both users and admin to look through all the books regardless of genre.
+  2. findAllBooks(baseUrl) : This endpoints allows both users and admin to look through all the books regardless of genre.(Get Mapping)

 The tables alongside the fields for this project are listed below :
   1. User Table : Required to store and use users information.